JorgeCastilloPrz/hiroaki/README.md

 `MockServerSuite` and `MockServerRule`, but they also take care of passing the instrumentation Android `Context` into **Hiroaki** so it can load resource files from `androidTest/assets/` for json body files.

-That's transparent for you if you extend the mentioned classes.

 Basic sample of Android instrumentation tests:
 ````kotlin
 @LargeTest